CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 addTauSlider(&vmTauStr, &vmTau, 50)
 ```

 [[#sim_vm_gbar]] provides an interactive exploration of this tug-of-war dynamic.
 As you drag the `E` (excitation) and `I` (inhibition) sliders, you control the strength of these two inputs, which are also plotted for easy visualization.
 The membrane potential `Vm` starts at 0, and is pushed up toward 1 by the `E` inputs, and down toward 0 by the `I` inputs.
 Thus, if you move `E` down toward 0, you can see that `Vm` barely gets off the ground, whereas if it is equal to `I` (e.g., both are 0.4) then `Vm` goes to exactly 0.5, reflecting an even balance between these opposing forces.
 When `E` is greater than `I` then, `Vm` goes increasingly higher, closer to 1.
-The `Vm Tau` slider controls the _rate_ at which `Vm` is updated (see [[time constant]] for critical background on such parameters), with larger values taking a longer time to converge on a stable final `Vm` value.
+The `Vm Tau` slider controls the _rate_ at which `Vm` is updated (see [[exponential integration]] for critical background on such parameters), with larger values taking a longer time to converge on a stable final `Vm` value.

 * What happens when `E` and `I` are both tied, but both at 0.2, or both at 0.8?
 Are these cases equivalent in all respects in terms of the resulting `Vm` plot?
 If not, in which ways do they differ?